amayavilayvong/CSC325ClassProject/user_personas/Developer.md

 - Finds it hard to understand project structure without a well-organized codebase.

 ###  Narrative / Scenario
 Jordan recently discovered the **personal portfolio project** on GitHub and is excited to contribute.
-He clones the repository but struggle to set up the project due to missing **clear installation instructions**.
+He clones the repository but struggles to set up the project due to missing **clear installation instructions**.
 After some troubleshooting, he makes his first contribution by **improving the mobile responsiveness of the project showcase section**.

 As he continues contributing, Jordan collaborates with other developers on **refining animations and UI components**.
 He gains valuable experience in writing **scalable CSS and reusable React components**.
 Eventually, Jordan uses this project as a key portfolio piece when applying for frontend developer roles.